micmejia/bible-dump/AMPC/Ezekiel/Ezek 30.md

-Thus says the Lord God: I will also make the tumult _and_ the wealth _and_ the large population of Egypt to cease by the hand of [^a]Nebuchadrezzar king of Babylon.
+Thus says the Lord God: I will also make the tumult _and_ the wealth _and_ the large population of Egypt to cease by the hand of Nebuchadrezzar king of Babylon.